grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 [//]: # (Mid-afternoon: day 1, run to Stilt City)
 The _Prospect_ continued on its course, slowly, silently, and steadily through the blackness under more than two hundred meters of water.
 After a couple of hours of creeping, Percy flipped the white lights back on which everyone understood to mean the situation had returned to something like normal, even though it remained nothing like safe to be running beyond the edge of their operating depth.

-"Hemi, join me at the navigation station, it's time for us to figure out where we're fucking going."
-Said Percy.
+"Hemi, join me at the navigation station, it's time for us to figure out where we're fucking going," said Percy.

 They climbed down the ladder and turned the lights on over the navigation table.
 Hemi unsealed and unrolled a new chart, and laid it down under the glass.
 He wiped the old grease pencil marks off the glass with a rag.